-- 475 long periods of stagnation.
-It is likely that the glacier has retreated to altitudes, which are not subject to temperature-induced melting.
-The wide range visible in the cumulative mass balance could be caused by only a few solutions and does not allow for conclusions about the real distribution of the final simulations.
-We thus show in Fig. A2 the individual cumulative mass balance representations of all optimized solutions together with the distribution of the cumulative mass balance at the end of the simulation period (all 100 values of the last year of simulation for each glacier).
-It is found that particularly the upper bound - 480 of the GG and WG, as well as the lower bound of the LCG and SCG are caused by a small subset of solutions.
-The LCG with an almost perfect fit at the end of the simulation period, however, is overestimating ablation for a large part of the simulation period.
-Overall, the models are underestimating ablation rates after the 2000's (with an exception for the WG).
-This becomes even more evident by looking at the annual mass balance rates (last column Fig. 7).
-All models perform well in simulating monthly snow cover, in both, the calibration and validation phase.
-The spread of the models (grey shading) is relatively large - and includes simulations with almost no snow cover in summer.
-The WG consists of a period of positive mass balance in the 1980s which is likely causing the upward tendency of the simulation range (the share of simulations with a positive cumulative mass balance until the end of the simulation).
+Fig. A2 the individual cumulative mass balance representations of all optimized solutions together with the distribution of the cumulative mass balance at the end of the simulation period (all 100 values of the last year of simulation for each glacier).
+It is found that the upper bound of the GG and WG and the lower bound of the LCG and SCG are caused by a small subset of solutions.
+The LCG, with an almost perfect fit at the end of the simulation period, is nevertheless overestimating ablation for a large part of the simulation period.
+Overall, the models are underestimating ablation rates after the 2000's (with the exception of the WG).
+This underestimation becomes even more evident by looking at the annual mass balance rates (last column of Fig. 7).
+All models perform well in simulating monthly snow cover in both the calibration and validation phase.
+The spread of the models (gray shading) is relatively large and includes simulations with almost no snow cover in summer.
+The WG has a period of positive mass balance in the 1980s, which is likely causing the upward tendency of the simulation range (the share of simulations with a positive cumulative mass balance until the end of the simulation).

-Summarizing, the objective function values indicate SWAT-GL being generally capable of representing the glacier dynamics with the exception of the SCG that shows a sharply declining drop in performance over the course of the simulation period.

-490 However, a benchmark model would be necessary for an absolute interpretation of the values.
+In summary, the objective function values indicate that SWAT-GL is generally capable of representing the glacier dynamics, with the exception of the SCG, which shows a sharply declining drop in performance over the course of the simulation period.
+However, a benchmark model would be necessary for an absolute interpretation of the values.